Disciplinary policy and procedure

 Managers must carry out necessary, reasonable and fair investigations of all potential disciplinary matters.
 They must establish the facts of the case without any unreasonable delay.
 There may be a need for a formal investigation before a disciplinary hearing.

-Managers will undertake enquiries before they commission a formal investigation.
+Managers will undertake preliminary enquiries before they commission a formal investigation.
 They will talk to all employees involved to see if there is a need for a formal investigation.

 Managers will not need a formal investigation when: